justdprroz/flipgridcheat/README.md

 # flipgridcheat
 Script to cheat likes on flipgrid
 ## Requirements
-You should have Google Chrome installed
+You should have Chrome installed

 You should have Chrome Web Driver installed